Fully computable a posteriori error bounds for eigenfunctions: Numerical examples

-These eigenvalues are either simple or double and we clustered them according to the multiplicity.
+These eigenvalues are either simple or multiple and we clustered them according to the multiplicity.
 The first four clusters are listed in Table~\ref{ta:square_domain_clusters}.
-Since the exact eigenvalues are known, we do not need to compute their two-sided bounds and evaluate error bounds \eqref{eq:Deltaest}, \eqref{eq:deltaest}, \eqref{eq:l2_norm_optimal}, and \eqref{eq:energy_by_L2} using the analytically known eigenvalues.
+Since the exact eigenvalues are known, we use them to evaluate error bounds \eqref{eq:Deltaest}, \eqref{eq:Deltaest_b}, and \eqref{eq:a_by_b}.
+The quantity $\rho$ is chosen as $\rho = \lambda_{N+1}$.
+If the exact eigenvalues are not known, their two-sided bounds have to be employed.

-This problem is solved by the finite element method \eqref{eq:eig_pro_with_fem} of the first order ($p=1$).
-The finite element mesh $\cT_h$ is chosen as the uniform triangulation consisting of isosceles right triangles; see Figure~\ref{fi:square_domain_uniform_mesh}.
-For this mesh, the explicit value of $C_h$ in the {\em a priori} error estimates \eqref{eq:Ch} is known to be $C_h = 0.493 h$ for conforming piece-wise linear finite elements \cite{Kikuchi+Liu2007, liu-kikuchi-2010}.
-Here, $h$ denotes the length of the leg of right triangles in the mesh $\cT_h$.
-Note that explicit values of $C_h$ are also available for non-uniform triangulations of general convex domains \cite{Kikuchi+Liu2007, liu-kikuchi-2010} and for quadratic finite elements \cite{liu-you:2018}.
+This problem is discretized by the conforming finite element method of the first order.
+The finite element mesh $\cT_h$ is chosen as the uniform triangulation consisting of isosceles right triangles; see the mesh with size $h=1/4$ in Figure~\ref{fi:squaremesh}.

-The quantity $\rho$ needed to evaluate bounds \eqref{eq:Deltaest} and \eqref{eq:deltaest} is chosen as $\rho = \lambda_{N+1}$, where we take advantage of the knowledge of exact eigenvalues.
-If the exact eigenvalues are not known, their two-sided bounds have to be employed as we show in the subsequent example.

-In general, the computed eigenfunctions $\hat{u}_i$ differ from the exact Galerkin approximations $u_{h,i}$ given by \eqref{eq:eig_pro_with_fem} due to rounding errors and errors in the solver of the generalized matrix eigenvalue problem.
-However, for the purpose of this numerical illustration, we ignore this difference and evaluate bounds \eqref{eq:l2_norm_optimal} and consequently \eqref{eq:energy_by_L2} as if $\hat{u}_i=u_{h,i}$.